 Interests others than Computer Science

 My interests are not restricted to computer science.
-I'm in love with my gorgeous wife, watch gruesome movies, like to read all kinds of books, including philosophy (still struggling to understand Rudolf Steiner and Sri Aurobindo).
+I love to watch gruesome movies, like to read all kinds of books, including philosophy (still struggling to understand Rudolf Steiner and Sri Aurobindo).

 Being interested in China, I'm trying to learn Chinese and understand this fascinating country and its people.
 Since 2012, I'm practicing Tai Chi, and helping my teacher building up his Tai Chi school in Shanghai.